cyberbotics/webots/docs/guide/tiago-base.md

 %robot tiago-base images/robots/tiago_base/model.png

-Designed by PAL Robotics, TIAGo Base is a two-wheel robot.
+Designed by PAL Robotics, TIAGo Base is a two-wheeled robot.
 The model is a modular mobile platform that automates deliveries in industrial environment.
 It is completely ROS based and customizable with accessories to adapt to any specific need.
 TIAGo's software has out-of-the box extras available like navigation upgrade.

-More information on the TIAGo base robot can be found on their [website](http://pal-robotics.com/robots/tiago/) or in the [technical specifications datasheet](http://pal-robotics.com/wp-content/uploads/2019/06/TIAGo-Base_Datasheet.pdf).
+More information on the TIAGo Base robot can be found on their [website](http://pal-robotics.com/robots/tiago-base/) or in the [technical specifications datasheet](http://pal-robotics.com/wp-content/uploads/2019/06/TIAGo-Base_Datasheet.pdf).

 ### TiagoBase PROTO